NicholasRabbit/TDD/Note on TDD and Unit Test.md

 3. How can we write tests when there is not any code?

 4.

-#### 6, The definition of a good test
+#### 6, Unite Test

-What are the properties of a good test?
+1. What is a fixture in unit test?

-- A good test is atomic.
-- A good test is isolated.
+   A method with an annotation name @Before.